 The CIS Summer Study Fellowship competition is open to advanced doctoral students in international affairs, regardless of home department.
-If you have any questions as to whether your project would qualify as "international affairs," feel free to consult with the CIS executive director, John Tirman, at least one month before the deadline.
+If you have any questions as to whether your project would qualify as "international affairs," feel free to consult with the CIS Administrative Officer John Congdon, at least one month before the deadline.

 Nasir Almasri, Political Science, “Reform or Revolution?
 How exclusion transforms Activist Ideology and Strategy”

 Shekhar Chandra, DUSP, “Why Are Anti-Corruption Reforms Difficult to Implement?
 Evidence from India’s Three Major State Bureaucracies”

 Peter Cummings, Political Science, “Social Explosion in Democracy: The Dynamics of Chile's Protests, 2006-2019”

 Eleanor Freund, Political Science, “Strategies of Alignment: Explaining Variation in China's Security Partnerships, 1949-2019”